-Logically this could be due to either one of two things.
-The first being, people are just comfortable with their appearance after hair loss.
-While this could be true for a few, the majority cannot relate.
-According to several surveys and phycological studies, 63% of bald men experience self-esteem issues, and 39% of them report depression.
+The discrepancy in the scale could be attributed to either one of two things.
+The first case scenario implies the innate indifference towards the receding hairline.
+Certainly, this could be true for a few, however, while a confined percentage of the chrome domes may relate to the first scenario, several studies prove the contrary.
+According to emerging surveys and phycological studies, 63% of bald men experience self-esteem issues, and 39% of them report depression.
 Ironically, however, less than 10% seek hair restoration treatments.

 There is a noticeable wedge between the ratio of people who report psychological issues stemming from hair loss and the percentage of those who seek hair restoration treatments.

-To understand where this gap comes from, we need to break down the British health care system and hair transplant industry: its pros, it cons, and its costs.
+To understand where this gap comes from, we need to break down the British health care system and hair transplant industry: its pros, its cons, and its costs.

 Britain ranks 18th in a global league table of health-care systems.
 However, when it comes to hair transplant, it is not exactly practical.
 For any health care system to be of quality, three factors need to be considered: access, advancements, and techniques.
 In any other medical area excluding hair transplant or cosmetic procedures, the UK health care system is doing a spectacular job.

 Below we will discuss the British health care system concerning hair transplant alone.